PUMCWh/ICD-10-info/README.md

 ## Files

-* `icd10_code_list_full.csv`: The complete list of ICD-10 codes, their descriptions, chapter/block information, and prevalence in the study population.
+* `icd10_code_list_full.xlsx`: The complete list of ICD-10 codes, their descriptions, chapter/block information, and prevalence in the study population.

 ---

 ## Data Dictionary

-The `.csv` file contains the following columns:
+The `.xlsx` file contains the following columns:

 | Column Name         | Description                                                                 |
 | ------------------- | --------------------------------------------------------------------------- |